 Yes, we’re talking about the door, so give the neighbors a break.
 It’s a family neighborhood.
 Remove any existing paint with a wire brush.
 Remember to use safety goggles, maybe a mask as well.
 Take a paint scraper to any rust.
 A chemical stripper and a sponge works great, or you could try a sander, or any combination of both.

 This is where the work gets tedious, but it’s absolutely necessary.
 Getting rid of the old is the only way to make sure the new paint not only looks great but properly adheres to the surface of the garage door so that it lasts.
-After you’ve stripped the door, repeat Step 1.
+After you’ve stripped the door, repeat clean it all up again.

 What kind of material is the door made of – metal, aluminum or wood?
 There are a number of latex exterior primers that work well on any type of surface.
 Just check that whatever primer you use will work well with the type of garage door you own.
 First, make sure the area is well-ventilated.
 You’ll want to wear a dust mask and safety goggles for this step, too.